Implementation Model

 Engaging students in a consistent conversation about the value of their liberal arts education ultimately needs to happen in the classroom.
 With 500 tenured faculty and 300+ instructors in CLA, providing opportunities for them to engage in the work and to think differently about their teaching has become a central focus of the Career Readiness effort in the college.
 CLA’s Core Competencies are aligned with the Student Learning Outcomes of the University of Minnesota.
 Embedding these outcomes into syllabi, assignments, and classroom discussions is critical in order for students to connect what they are learning in the classroom to their future career success.

-Our Faculty Engagement strategy has been led by both the Associate Dean (Ascan Koerner) and the Faculty Director of Faculty Engagement (Amy Lee).
+Our Faculty Engagement strategy has been led by faculty leaders and administrators.
 This effort has been coordinated with the departmental career counseling model to leverage partnerships with faculty and departments.
-Key faculty engagement strategies include:
+Key faculty engagement strategies continue to evolve and have included:

-To help incentivize CLA departments that want to initiate, revise, or expand their ability to support undergraduate career readiness, our Career Readiness initiative provides small grants of up to $2,000 to support an event, program, activity or new opportunity related to career readiness.
+To help incentivize CLA departments that want to initiate, revise, or expand their ability to support undergraduate career readiness small grants of up to $2,000 to support an event, program, activity or new opportunity related to career readiness.

 Timeline of Our Implementation